The week started with major coastal flooding in Charleston. The weather was beautiful.

 “Since the ’90s onward, there’s been a pretty noticeable increasing trend in these events,” said Dixon.
 “Sea level rise, some development issues, and more and more development closer to the water” are all playing a role, he said.

 More flooding is likely, and it’s not just Charleston reeling from it.
-Miami has seen a 12-fold increase in “action”-tier flooding since 1996, with entire neighborhoods regularly inundated on sunny days without external drivers such as stormy weather.
-This most recent King Tide event has produced sunny day flooding from South Florida to New England.
+Miami has seen a 12-fold increase in “action”-tier flooding since 1996, with entire neighborhoods regularly inundated on sunny days without stormy weather.
+This most recent King Tide event has produced sunny-day flooding from South Florida to New England.

 While such sunny-day flooding is a nuisance, as sea levels continue to rise and hurricanes become stronger, the risk of a devastating storm surge that brings even more serious inundation along the East Coast multiplies.